menandmice/micetro_docs/guides/admin-manual/updates.rst

 Checking for Available Updates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Select :guilabel:`Admin` on the top navigation ^menu.
+1. Select :guilabel:`Admin` on the top navigation menu.

 2. Select the :guilabel:`Configuration` tab.